-The minors are offered the following services while detained at the facility awaiting conclusion of their court proceedings: educational programs, organized recreation, religious services and other services volunteered by private citizens and community-based organizations valuable in their rehabilitation process.
+The minors are offered the following services while detained at the facility awaiting the conclusion of their court proceedings: Educational programs, organized recreation, religious services, and other services volunteered by private citizens and community-based organizations valuable in their rehabilitation process.

 The facility is located at